-SDG 15 addresses the conservation and sustainable use of forests, other terrestrial ecosystems and biodiversity, including halting desertification and land degradation and combatting illegal trade in endangered species.
-SDG 15 is a very ambitious SDG-it encompasses all types of land-based ecosystems and biodiversity, with 12 targets and 12 indicators that draw heavily from the 2011-2020 Strategic Plan for Biodiversity and its Aichi Targets to be reached by 2020.
+Sustainable Development Goal 15 (SDG 15) addresses the conservation and sustainable use of forests, other terrestrial ecosystems and biodiversity, including halting desertification and land degradation and combatting illegal trade in endangered species.
+SDG 15 is a very ambitious goal-it encompasses all types of land-based ecosystems and biodiversity, with 12 targets and 12 indicators 2 that draw heavily from the Aichi Biodiversity Targets of the current Strategic Plan for Biodiversity 2011-2020.